 Pediatric Residency Program Associate Director

-Dr. Behnam-Terneus continues her love of academic pediatrics by becoming part of the Department of Medical Education at Miami Children’s Hospital as Associate Program Director for the Pediatric Residency Program.
+Dr. Behnam-Terneus continues her love of academic pediatrics by becoming part of the Department of Medical Education at Nicklaus Children's Hospital as Associate Program Director for the Pediatric Residency Program.
 She is also a part of the Division of Hospitalist Medicine at the same institution as a pediatric hospitalist.
 Her positions allow her to mentor and have an active clinical role in our resident’s development throughout their training.
 Her responsibilities also include helping with residency recruitment, being a liaison between the Department of Medical Education and the Division of Hospitalist Medicine, and participating in various performance improvement initiatives at our institution.
-She is currently planning to develop a Pediatric Hospitalist Fellowship at MCH in the future.
+She is currently planning to develop a Pediatric Hospitalist Fellowship at Nicklaus Children's Hospital in the future.

 Dr. Behnam-Terneus holds faculty appointments at Florida International University and at Nova Southeastern University’s College of Osteopathic Medicine.
 She is dually board-certified by the American Board of Pediatrics and by the American Osteopathic Board of Pediatrics.
 She is also a member of the American Academy of Pediatrics, the AAP Society of Hospitalist Medicine, and the American Osteopathic Association.